 Fun Sequential Elementary Music Lessons to Develop Music Reading Skills

-Fun elementary music lessons and activities which build on prior learning are essential to teach young children to read music.
+Fun elementary music lessons and activities that build on prioBuild music reading skills with sequential elementary music lessons – folk songs, games, Orff activities, and Kodály-inspired strategies.r learning are essential to teach young children to read music.

-Do you ever wish there are method books for teaching music reading in the elementary grades?
-Current elementary music textbooks do provide quality repertoire but they do NOT have a sequential curriculum to teach music reading.
+Do you ever wish there were method books to teach music reading in the elementary grades?
+Current elementary music texts do provide quality repertoire but they do NOT have a sequential curriculum to teach music reading.

-At best, the current textbooks address music reading skills in a haphazard fashion.
-This leaves many elementary music teachers in a constant search for songs and lessons to teach specific music elements and skills.
+At best, the current music texts haphazardly address music reading skills.
+This leaves many elementary music teachers constantly searching for songs, lessons, and activities to teach specific music elements and skills.
+Without a structured sequence, it’s easy for music reading lessons to feel scattered or inconsistent from year to year.

 What’s in this post?
 Click to open the Table of Contents